How To Crawl Large Websites

 By default the SEO Spider uses RAM, rather than your hard disk to store and process data.
 This provides amazing benefits such as speed and flexibility, but it does also have disadvantages, most notably, crawling at scale.

 The SEO Spider can also be configured to save crawl data to disk, by selecting ‘Database Storage’ mode (under ‘Configuration > System > Storage’), which enables it to crawl at truly unprecedented scale, while retaining the same, familiar real-time reporting and usability.

 If you’d rather not read the full guide below, below are the two main requirements to crawl very large websites.

-1) Use a machine with an internal SSD, and switch to database storage mode (‘Configuration > System > Storage’).
+1) Use a machine with an internal SSD, and switch to database storage mode (‘Configuration > System > Storage Mode’).

-2) Allocate RAM (‘Configuration > System > Memory’).
+2) Allocate RAM (‘Configuration > System > Memory Allocation’).
+For crawls up to approx. 2 million URLs, allocate 4gb of RAM only.
 8gb allocated will allow approx. 5 million URLs to be crawled.

 The guide below provides a more comprehensive overview of the differences between memory and database storage, the ideal set-up for crawling large websites and how to crawl intelligently to avoid wasting both time and resource unnecessarily.

 What Are The Differences Between Memory & Database Storage?

 Fundamentally both storage modes can still provide virtually the same crawling experience, allowing for real-time reporting, filtering and adjusting of the crawl.
 However, there are some key differences, and the ideal storage, will depend on the crawl scenario, and machine specifications.